SAFER: Probing Safety in Reward Models with Sparse Autoencoder: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We introduce Sparse Autoencoder For Enhanced Reward model (\textbf{SAFER}), a framework for interpreting reward models through sparse, monosemantic feature extraction.
 By applying sparse autoencoders to the activations of safety-aligned reward models, SAFER reveals interpretable features strongly associated with safety-relevant behavior.
-Our approach enables both insight into model decision-making and targeted analysis of preference datasets.
+Our approach enables both insight into reward model decision-making analysis and targeted manipulation of preference datasets.
 Through empirical results on preference data poisoning and denoising, we demonstrate SAFER’s ability to perform precise, feature-guided preference data manipulation.
-Specifically, SAFER facilitates selective degradation or enhancement of safety alignment with minimal disruption to general capabilities such as chat fluency.
 These results establish SAFER as a practical tool for understanding and improving alignment pipelines.

-Future work will explore the application of SAFER to other alignment dimensions beyond safety (\eg reasoning, helpfulness), and investigate the causal influence of feature-level interventions via feature steering.
+Despite its effectiveness, several limitations remain in SAFER (\cf Appendix~\ref{app_limitations}).
+Future work will explore the application of SAFER to other alignment dimensions beyond safety (\eg reasoning, helpfulness).
 More broadly, our findings highlight the potential of mechanistic interpretability techniques for aligning large language models with human values in a robust and transparent manner.